appleseed05/azure-lab/README.md

 Linux VM does allow ssh connection with password.
 This require a password to be set.
 For a minimum of security, the password is in an environment variable called ```TF_VAR_azure_adminpassword```.
 This variable has to be created before launching Terraform deployment.

 # Before deployment
-Before launching the Terraform deployment, you must car about variable values.
+After cloning the repo, and before launching the Terraform deployment, you must rename **terraform.tfvars.expl** into **terraform.tfvars**.
-Those variable values are stored in **terraform.tfvars**.
+Then edit **terraform.tfvars** to define relevant value of all variables.
-This repo brings an example of this file and is called **terraform.tfvars.expl**.
+Most of those variables have value, but not all (like azure subscritpion details).

 # How to deploy
 1/ Git clone the repo on a machine meeting the requirements.